Post updated August 22, 2022

 Just watch that the art isn’t butting up against the moulding.
 I would’ve put the bottom piece of art over the chair.
-I bet they saw that later too.
 Sometimes things show up in photos that don’t show up in real life, so much.

 Uh oh… Great idea, but what happens when someone tries to come through the front door?

-Guess, that’s why the chairs are covered with the thick whatever that misshapen thing is.
+Guess, that’s why the chairs are covered with that thick piece of animal skin.
 It’s one of those trends that annoys me.
 Sorry if you feel differently.
 It’s okay, I’ll still be your friend. :]

 This entry is lovely, and I love the Pembroke table.
 Alas, it’s a little too big for the space.
 Furniture should not overlap door and window casings.
 Poor pooch looks like he’s wondering what the milk-bone is going on with these strange folks in the house.

-This entry is Goldi-Locks-ready-just-right.
-Everything in scale and even a little place to hang up a coat and put keys.
-This is very tiny apartment!
+Everything is in scale, and there’s even a little place to hang up a coat and put keys.
+This is a very tiny apartment!